duqinaerfa/Secure-Web-Messenger/README.md

 ### 2.Firebase
 Firebase gives you functionality like analytics, databases, messaging and crash reporting so you can move quickly and focus on your users.
-In these project, we created two firebase project, one for the group chat without encryption to deploy, the other is for the one-to-one secure chat. click the link below to see more detail.
+In these project, we created two firebase project, one for the group chat without encryption to deploy, the other is for the one-to-one secure chat. click the link below to see more detail.<br>
 [firebase](https://firebase.google.com/)
 ### 3.Web Crypto API
 The Web Crypto API is an interface allowing a script to use cryptographic primitives in order to build systems using cryptography.<br>